 The “Nickel Steels” folder contains 64 smooth B(H) Curves and 22 Digital Core Loss Curves (total of 88 excel files).
 By downloading this folder, you will have the properties of all Cobalt Steels manufactured world wide at your finger tips!

-Click here for more information on the 64 “Nickel Steels” contained in this folder.
+Please review the User Manual for more information on the 64 “Nickel Steels” contained in this folder.